CanberkTemiz/shopping-app-aldi/README.md

 This is a simple shopping app built using Vue3, Vite and Composition API.
 The app feauteres a shopping cart where users can add products and list.
-It also includes a procuts view that displays a list of avaible products
+It also includes a products view that displays a list of avaible products

 ## Features
 - Vue 3 with Composition API